erfianugrah/cloudflare_api_scripts/current/video-resizer-pre-warmer/README.md

    - Check access permissions for your CDN/storage
    - Verify URL construction is correct
    - Reduce concurrency with fewer workers
-   - Generate and analyze error reports to identify patterns:
+   - Generate and analyze comprehensive error reports to identify patterns:
      ```bash
      python main.py --generate-error-report --output video_transform_results.json --error-report-output error_report.md
      ```
+   - Look for patterns in the error report:
+     - Are errors concentrated in specific file sizes or types?
+     - Do errors occur with specific derivatives (desktop, tablet, mobile)?
+     - Is there a correlation between file size and error rate?
+     - Are certain URL patterns more prone to errors?
+   - Follow the recommendations section in the error report for specific improvement actions

 5. **Load Test Failures**
    - Check that pre-warming completed successfully